SmithWillSuffice/ohanga-pai/content/questions/004_tax_myths.md

 Laws concerning such monetary relations between local and central government are pure conventions, the law can be changed to meet the needs of the people.

+### Note on overdrafts

+The Canadian government does allow banks an overdraft facility.
+They have partially recognized MMT, at least to the extent this implicitly acknowledges the CND is a scorekeeping system, not a pot of gold reserve or money reserve system.

+We in NZ ostensibly do not allow chartered banks to have overdrafts, but when the central bank (RBNZ) lends to a commercial bank, this is functionally the same as an overdraft.
+The interest is the penalty.
+There is no need for this however.
+Banks could be allowed permanent overdraft facilities at the RBNZ so that payments clearing software does not choke.
+There might still be a penalty interest charged, which would become the effective OCR.
+But at the same time eliminate a lot of pointless record keeping and lending operations.
+Just use the spreadsheet at the RBNZ efficiently!

+The issue at the end of an accounting period would be "Is this back $Z$ running suspiciously high overdrafts?"
+Is so, then it is cause of oversight and regulators to inspect the books closely.
+Interview that bank's managers, and look for fraud (which possibly might be due to fraudulent customers).

+Regulatory investigation of fraud is, of course, a massive drain on human resources.
+There should be stiff penalties.
+But it does not "cost" the NZ government a single "tax payer dollar".
+The cost is always in real terms if you are the monopoly currency issuer, you pay the regulatory staff for spending time investigating the suspected fraud or accounting errors.
+That is income in their pockets, but the government would have paid that anyway (if they do not use a bonus salary system).

+The real cost is that those staffers no longer get to knock off work early, perhaps, so the golf course gets less income from fees.
+The putting greens go to seed.
+Although I joke, you get the idea.
+One purpose for strict regulation is that we have massive incentives against fraud, which lowers the real costs of regulation.
+Rule of Law is a more powerful and cheap thing when everyone obeys the Law.

 ### Why can't governments "logically" use tax receipts for spending?